-- review all of our compensation practices; - establish and approve compensation for the Chief Executive Officer, the Chief Financial Officer, other executive officers, and certain officers or managers who receive an annual base salary of more than \$200,000; - · evaluate officer and director compensation plans, policies and programs; - review and approve benefit plans; - · produce a report on executive compensation to be included in our proxy statements; and - approve all grants of equity awards.
+- review all of our compensation practices; - establish and approve compensation for the Chief Executive Officer, the Chief Financial Officer, other executive officers, and certain officers or managers who receive an annual base salary of more than \$200,000; - · evaluate officer and director compensation plans, policies and programs; - · review and approve benefit plans; - · produce a report on executive compensation to be included in our proxy statements; and - approve all grants of equity awards.

 The Chairman will set the agenda for meetings of the Compensation Committee.
 The meetings will be attended by the Chairman of the board of directors and the General Counsel, if requested.
 At each meeting, the Compensation Committee will have the opportunity to meet in executive session.
 The Chairman of the Compensation Committee will report the Compensation Committee's actions regarding compensation of executive officers to the full board of directors.
 The Compensation Committee will have the sole authority to retain compensation consultants to assist in the evaluation of director or executive officer compensation.
-It is expected that the Compensation from Committee will conclude that it does not wish to engage a consultant at this time.
-The Compensation Committee will receive compensation related information from professional service providers such as Equilar's research database, a resource for analyzing executive compensation and executive pay trends, and through publicly available compensation.

 Committee Members.
-The initial members of the Compensation Committee will be determined after the spin-off.
-We intend to rely on the transition rules provided in the NYSE Marketplace Rules related to the independence of the members of our Compensation Committee.
-By the date required by the transition provisions of the rules of the NYSE all members of the Compensation Committee will be independent.
+The initial members of the Compensation Committee will be determined prior to the spin-off.
+We may rely on the transition rules provided in the NYSE Marketplace Rules related to the independence of the members of our Compensation Committee.
+To the extent we rely on these transition rules, by the date required by the transition provisions of the rules of the NYSE all members of the Compensation Committee will be independent.